scottkosty/montetools/README.md

     statistics_ <- function(dataf) {
       # since our dgp() returns a vector, the "dataf" input here is
       # also a vector.
-In more complicated examples, dgp() will return
+In most interesting examples, dgp() will return
       # a data frame, e.g., with columns x and y.

       # a 2x1 matrix.
 Each row is a different statistic.